-Context: 2018, one month of fire.
+Context: 2018, one month of fire in Lake County.
 Il Fuoco is a wine trying to capture that, the frustrating sense of the 2018 season, and a sense of powerless awe as fire wrapped 180 degrees around the vineyard and Clear Lake and those sleepless nights.
-It made sense to not add constraining sulfites and suffer normalizing effects.
+It made sense to not add any constraining sulfites and suffer their normalizing effects here.

 Winemaking: These are the press fractions from our Sangiovese, Primitivo, and Dolcetto.
 Press wine is higher in tannin and lower in acid.
 As the skins are pressed, deeper more visceral elements come out.
 In this case without the lighter, fresher fruit of the free-run juice.

 Vintage: Ah 2018.
 It started off fast and furious.
 We avoided the drenching rain of 2017 and as summer came it got hotter and hotter.
 3 weeks of 100-degree days, and just as the vines started to look tired, then came a wall of fire on July 28th that eventually consumer 400,000 acres.
 And then came magical cooling for months, slow-ripening 82-degree perfection.
 What became a great season was marred by the specter of smoke, and this bottle takes that reality head-on.